FDA Banned Impossible Burger Ingredients

 Look for Diana's new film, Sacred Cow, explaining the case for better beef.

-Soy is monocropped via large industrial farming operations.
+Soy is monocropped via large industrial farming operations much like wheat.
 Canada in particular farms a lot of soy, like 2,051,000 hectares worth in 2020 (11).

 Monocropping is a farming strategy where you grow a single crop on the same land year after year.
 While efficient and cost effective in the short-term, monocropping is incredibly damaging to soil health.